djplaner/memex/share/blog/growth-of-the-card-interface.md

 img_base_url="https://djplaner.github.io/memex/share/blog/"
 ```

 In late 2018 I started work at an institution using [Blackboard Learn](https://en.wikipedia.org/wiki/Blackboard_Learn).
-My first project helping "put online" a group of 7 courses highlighted just how ugly Blackboard sites could be and how hard it was to do anything about it.
-By January 2019 [I shared the solution](https://djon.es/blog/2019/01/30/improving-reuse-of-design-knowledge-in-a-lms/) I'd developed - [the Card Interface](https://github.com/djplaner/Card-Interface-Tweak).
-Below is a before/after image illustrating how the Card Interface 'tweaks' a standard Blackboard Learn content area into something more visual and contemporary.
-To do this you add some provided Javascript to the page and then add some card meta data to the other items.
+One of my first projects was helping "put online" a group of 7 courses.
+That project highlighted just how ugly Blackboard sites could be and how hard it was make them pretty.
+By January 2019, I'd developed and [shared one solution](https://djon.es/blog/2019/01/30/improving-reuse-of-design-knowledge-in-a-lms/) I'd developed - [the Card Interface](https://github.com/djplaner/Card-Interface-Tweak).

+The following image is a before/after image.
+Before is a standard (actually pretty good) Blackboard content area.
+After is the same content area with the Card Interface.
+To do this you add an item including [some provided Javascript](https://raw.githubusercontent.com/djplaner/Card-Interface-Tweak/master/tweak.js) and then add some card meta data to the other items.

 ![](images/2021-03-12-05-20-10.png)